Taps: 12 / Bottles: 46

 This is my favorite eatery in my favorite city.
 Not sure there's much more I can say.

-Go here and order anything if you get the chance.
+If you get the chance, go here and order anything.
 It will be awesome.

 Also, stop by the butcher shop across the street.
 Take home some bacon and sausage.
 You won't regret it.